HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 | NetVips        | ![IMG_2445-NetVips](../assets/images/imageformat2026/IMG_2445-NetVips-320.jpg "IMG_2445-NetVips")                 | ![IMG_2445-NetVips](../assets/images/imageformat2026/IMG_2445-NetVips-320.png "IMG_2445-NetVips")               | ![IMG_2445-NetVips](../assets/images/imageformat2026/IMG_2445-NetVips-320.webp "IMG_2445-NetVips")                  |
 | SkiaSharp      | ![IMG_2445-SkiaSharp](../assets/images/imageformat2026/IMG_2445-SkiaSharp-320.jpg "IMG_2445-SkiaSharp")               | ![IMG_2445-SkiaSharp](../assets/images/imageformat2026/IMG_2445-SkiaSharp-320.png "IMG_2445-SkiaSharp")               | ![IMG_2445-SkiaSharp](../assets/images/imageformat2026/IMG_2445-SkiaSharp-320.webp "IMG_2445-SkiaSharp")                  |

-ImageSharp: the Webp has weird artifacts, the JPG and PNG look good.
+- System.Drawing: Has the best quality for PNG, and a good JPG and WebP quality as well.
-Magick.NET: All the different formats are similar in quality.
-Overall it is fine, but a bit grey-ish.
+- ImageSharp: The Webp has weird artifacts, the JPG and PNG look good!
-MagicScaler: Crisp and sharp, as to be expected.
+- Magick.NET: All the different formats are similar in quality.
+Overall it is fine, but a bit grey-ish (especially the blue).
-NetVips: stunning, but a bit grey.
+- MagicScaler: Crisp and sharp, and consistent over the file formats, the highlights are too white overall.
-SkiaSharp: blurry.
+- NetVips: The quality is fine and quite consistent.
-System.Drawing: Nice!
+- SkiaSharp: blurry and grey-ish blue.

 ### Sharpening